ai4os/ai4-ansible/docs/ifca_ansible.md

     add_new_nodes: false
     ```

-## 6. Configura OpenStack to grant access to the new site
+## 6. Configure OpenStack to grant access to the new site

 Follow the [ifca_openstack.md](ifca_openstack.md) instructions.